rubrikinc/rubrik-powershell-sdk/docs/powershell/cmdlets/New-RscQueryMisc.md

 - The cdmovadetails subcommand takes no arguments.
 - Returns list of CdmOvaDetails.
-### cdmrbacmigrationstatuses
-Returns CDM-to-RSC RBAC migration statuses for the specified clusters.

-- There is a single argument of type list of System.Strings.
-- Returns list of CdmMigrationStatuss.
-### cdmrolesformigration
-Authentication domain configuration of the current organization.

-- There are 5 arguments.
-    - first - System.Int32: Returns the first n elements from the list.
-    - after - System.String: Returns the elements in the list that come after the specified cursor.
-    - last - System.Int32: Returns the last n elements from the list.
-    - before - System.String: Returns the elements in the list that come before the specified cursor.
-    - clusterId - System.String: The target cluster ID of the CDM RBAC migration API.
-- Returns CdmRoleConnection.
-### cdmssogroupsformigration
-Details of the user's current organization.

-- There are 5 arguments.
-    - first - System.Int32: Returns the first n elements from the list.
-    - after - System.String: Returns the elements in the list that come after the specified cursor.
-    - last - System.Int32: Returns the last n elements from the list.
-    - before - System.String: Returns the elements in the list that come before the specified cursor.
-    - clusterId - System.String: The target cluster ID of the CDM RBAC migration API.
-- Returns CdmSSOGroupConnection.
-### cdmusersformigration
-Org details of the given org ID.

-- There are 5 arguments.
-    - first - System.Int32: Returns the first n elements from the list.
-    - after - System.String: Returns the elements in the list that come after the specified cursor.
-    - last - System.Int32: Returns the last n elements from the list.
-    - before - System.String: Returns the elements in the list that come before the specified cursor.
-    - clusterId - System.String: The target cluster ID of the CDM RBAC migration API.
-- Returns CdmUserConnection.
 ### cdmversioncheck
 Check supported feature for cluster version.